-Part Respondent Name Comment Comment Partnership Response Change Made (Victoria Holliday) ID. some 'enabling' development may require Tiomay some market housing to render it viable, as explained in paragraph 6.5.
-Paragraphs North 49 Exception housing is fine, market development not The use of affordable No change 6.2 - 6.4 Norfolk DC 43 Exception housing is time, market development not housing in this para and 140 change 0.2 0.4 Coastal reference to exceptions sites Ward was an example and is not (Victoria directly linked to this SPD.
-Holliday) Paragraphs National 124 Para 6.6 - We welcome reference to natural habitats but we BNG under the Environment No change 6.5 - 6.7 Trust would like to see more to encourage developers to think more Act is being implemented in (Sandra widely about how projects can contribute to nature recovery November 2023 and April Green) and biodiversity gain.
-2024 for smaller sites as a national requirement.
+Part Respondent Name Comment ID Comment Partnership Response Change Made (Victoria Holliday) some 'enabling' development may require some market housing to render it viable, as explained in paragraph 6.5.
+Paragraphs 6.2 - 6.4 North Norfolk DC Coastal Ward (Victoria Holliday) 49 Exception housing is fine, market development not The use of affordable housing in this para and reference to exceptions sites was an example and is not directly linked to this SPD.
+No change Paragraphs 6.5 - 6.7 National Trust (Sandra Green) 124 Para 6.6 - We welcome reference to natural habitats but we would like to see more to encourage developers to think more widely about how projects can contribute to nature recovery and biodiversity gain.
+BNG under the Environment Act is being implemented in November 2023 and April 2024 for smaller sites as a national requirement.
 Local Plan policies on the natural environment will still apply to this development type despite this SPD.
 Local Nature Recovery Strategies are also being produced.
-Paragraphs Potters 150 The approach to enabling development outlined, particularly Comment noted, but every No change 6.5 - 6.7 Resorts (Mr paragraphs 6.5 - 6.7 and 6.13 - 6.14, is welcomed but case will be unique and the Potter) additional guidance on the weight to be afforded to enabling public benefits will need to development would be useful in ensuring that such proposals be weighed against the are treated appropriately.
-It is notable that not all authorities disbenefits.
-Applicants have policies that expressly support this approach and so the should provide any evidence Coastal Adaptation SPD will serve a key role in ensuring that with their planning enabling development carries appropriate weight across all application and it will be authorities and helps to bridge any policy gaps through its role particularly important that as a material consideration in the planning process. pre-application advice be sought.
+No change Paragraphs 6.5 - 6.7 Potters Resorts (Mr Potter) 150 The approach to enabling development outlined, particularly paragraphs $6.5 - 6.7$ and $6.13 - 6.14$ , is welcomed but additional guidance on the weight to be afforded to enabling development would be useful in ensuring that such proposals are treated appropriately.
+It is notable that not all authorities have policies that expressly support this approach and so the Coastal Adaptation SPD will serve a key role in ensuring that enabling development carries appropriate weight across all authorities and helps to bridge any policy gaps through its role as a material consideration in the planning process.
+Comment noted, but every case will be unique and the public benefits will need to be weighed against the disbenefits.
+Applicants should provide any evidence with their planning application and it will be particularly important that pre-application advice be sought.
+No change